nicolewallace09/book-search/README.md

 ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
 This project is a full stack web application using the MERN Stack to allow users to search books using the Google search API.
-This application demonstrates skill sets used to refractor an original code using REST API's into GraphQL with Apollo.
+This application demonstrates skill sets used to refractor an original code using REST APIs into GraphQL with Apollo.

 ## Table of Contents
 * [Installation](#installation)